ludvigla/semla/README.md

 ````

-## Setting up a conda environment
+### Setting up a conda environment

-If you want to run `semla` within a conda environment, you first need to ensure to have anaconda installed.
-We suggest using [miniconda](https://docs.conda.io/en/latest/miniconda.html)
+If you are using a [conda](https://docs.conda.io/en/latest/miniconda.html), you can follow the steps below:

     conda create -n r-semla r-essentials r-base

-Now activate the environment
+Activate the environment:

     conda activate r-semla

-There's one R package that might cause a few issues if not configured properly, namely `magick`.
-I suggest installing it with conda within the environment:

-    conda install -c conda-forge r-magick

 Then you can open RStudio from the environment.
 This should make sure that RStudio uses the R version and packages that are located in the conda environment.
-On Mac OS, you can open RStudio by typing something like the following in the terminal:
+On Mac OS, you can open RStudio by typing the path to the RStudio application in the terminal:

     /Applications/RStudio.app/Contents/MacOS/RStudio

-`semla` requires R v4.1 or higher, so you should double check that you have the correct version installed.
+Note that `semla` requires R v4.1 or higher, so you should double check that you have the correct version installed.

 Now you should be able to install `semla` in your conda environment: